Nia Faith

-In November 2019, in her first year at Howard University, Faith founded Révolutionnaire as a dance wear line catering to dancers of color, the first in Canada.
-Betty grew up in the professional ballet world and was considered a prodigy who moved to the United States to train at New York City's Joffrey Ballet School at the age of 14.
-During her time at Joffrey, Betty was featured in Awesomeness TV's Joffrey Elite.
-Two years later, in 2017, Betty suffered from a nearly career-ending injury that left her on bed rest for several months.
+Faith grew up in Toronto and trained extensively in ballet.
+At the age of 14, she moved to the United States to train at New York City's Joffrey Ballet School, where she was also featured in Awesomeness TV's Joffrey Elite.
+In 2017, Faith sustained an injury that interrupted her dance training and left her on bed rest for several months.